You are here:

-What is SUSPICIOUS?
+What is suspicious?
 Anything that seems slightly "out of place" for the area or time of day in which it occurs.
-The most obovious things to watch out for and report are:
+The most obvious things to watch out for and report are:

-While most of the situations described above could have innocent explanations, your campus police department would rather investigate these istuations sooner, rather than be called when it is too late.
+While most of the situations described above could have innocent explanations, your campus police department would rather investigate these situations sooner, rather than be called when it is too late.

 Don't put your safety in jeopardy by trying to question or apprehend a suspicious person.
 Always contact the campus police department immediately.